http://www.fpnotebook.com/

 - Usually isolated and disliked

-- Often blame others and do not accept criticism
+- Often blame others and does not accept criticism

 - Altered interpretation of illness and physician